bloxstreet/support/docs/lr+-information/rank-structure.md

 ### <font color="50C878">Group Administrator</font>

-Please note that this overview of the Group Administrator rank does not completely encompass all responsibilities associated with the role.
+This overview of the Group Administrator rank does not completely encompass all responsibilities associated with the role.
 Not every Group Administrator is assigned all the duties listed below; responsibilities may vary, with some handling fewer tasks while others manage more.

 - Moderating the Discord server by disciplining rule violators through time-outs, warnings, kicks, and bans
 - Ensuring punishments issued by HRs are accurate by reviewing all logged punishments